 This year’s Independence Day weekend is shaping up to be spectacular as usual, filled with special events, fireworks, and — this being New Orleans — great food and music.
 Kick off the festivities with Go 4th on the River celebration, a free Dueling Barges fireworks show over the Mississippi River at the Riverfront.

-Gear up for the best in R&B, hip-hop, jazz, and blues with ESSENCE Festival (July 5-7), held at the Mercedes-Benz Superdome and the Convention Center.
+Gear up for the best in R&B, hip-hop, jazz, and blues with ESSENCE Festival, held at the Superdome and the Convention Center.
 Beyond the concerts held each night of the fest at the Superdome, the free daytime activities at the Convention Center include motivational seminars, beauty and style presentations, celebrity interviews, cooking demonstrations with top chefs, and lots more.
-The always-impressive music lineup this year includes Brandy, Missy Elliott, Mary J. Blige, Nas, Pharrell Williams, Timbaland, and more.
-Former First Lady and best-selling author Michelle Obama will make an appearance too, her first at the fest, to discuss her recently published memoir.

-Running of the Bulls brings Encierro to New Orleans on July 12-14, except the bulls are the Big Easy Rollergirls.
+Running of the Bulls brings Encierro to New Orleans every summer, except the bulls are the Big Easy Rollergirls.
 San Fermin in Nueva Orleans pays annual homage to the world-famous Encierro of Pamplona, Spain, running through the CBD starting at the Sugar Mill.

-Celebrate the French National Day in America’s most French city during the annual Bastille Day Fête at the New Orleans Museum of Art (June 12-14), and at the block party on Saturday, July 13 in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
+Celebrate the French National Day in America’s most French city during the annual Bastille Day block party in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
 Live music and kid-friendly events abound, while dozens of local vendors present their food and drinks, many with a French flavor.

-Some of the best restaurants and bars in town celebrate Tales of the Cocktail on July 16-21.
+Some of the best restaurants and bars in town celebrate Tales of the Cocktail on July 23-28, 2023.
 Since 2002 the festival has grown from an annual walking tour of historic New Orleans cocktail bars into a series of dinners, tastings, seminars, and more.
-This year will be its 17th, with Royal Sonesta as the new hotel host and the Highball as the official festival drink.
 Expect over 300 events crammed into six days, including the always-popular “best of” Spirited Awards and many cocktail-themed parties.

-Browse the galleries on the White Linen Night on Saturday, August 3 (or its cheeky cousin, the Dirty Linen Night).
+Browse the galleries on the White Linen Night on the first Saturday of August (or its cheeky cousin, the Dirty Linen Night, exactly one week later).
 In its 25th year, White Linen Night is a block party and an open house for galleries on the 300-700 blocks of Julia Street in the Warehouse District, with three stages for live music and dozens of food and drink stands.
 About 20 galleries on and around Julia St. will be open to the public, with an after-party traditionally held at the Contemporary Arts Center.

-The incomparable Southern Decadence festival (August 29 – September 2) is traditionally held on the Labor Day weekend.
-It started as a going-away party in the early 70s but now considered the fifth largest event in New Orleans.
-This massive four-day festival celebrates LGBT culture and attracts participants from all over the world.
+The incomparable Southern Decadence festival is traditionally held on Labor Day weekend.
+It started as a going-away party in the early 70s but is now considered the fifth-largest event in New Orleans.
+This massive four-day festival celebrates LGBTQA+ culture and attracts participants from all over the world.
 Just like every year, most activities will be centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.

 The Nightlife, Of Course